Many of you will have seen a rather dishevelled looking lamb wandering freely around the smallholding followed closely by his […]

-Vegetables: Beetroot (stored), Brussel sprouts, Kale, Cabbages, Carrots (stored), Chard, Celeriac, Celery, Jerusalem artichokes, Leeks, Parsnips, Pak Choi, Parsnips, Salsify, Spinach, Swede, Winter squash
+Vegetables: Broccoli (white & purple sprouting), Brussel sprouts, Kale, Cabbages, Cauliflower, Chard, Chicory, Celeriac, Jerusalem artichokes, Leeks, Over wintered lettuce, Parsnips, Pak Choi, Parsnips, Spinach,

-Herbs: Bay, Chervil, Coriander, Parsley, Rosemary, Sage, Winter savory
+Herbs: Bay, Chervil, Chives, Coriander, Fennel, Lovage, Parsley, Rosemary, Sage, Sorrel, Thyme, Violas, Wild Garlic, Winter savory

 All our preserves, chutneys and relishes are handmade, in small quantities by Tina and her team in the kitchen on site.
 Wherever possible we use ingredients from the smallholding or locally sourced producers and our range changes to reflect the seasons and the bounty of our crops!